Mostar railway station: History

+was traveling from Čapljina to Mostar railway station, There were no report injuries.
+However all rail traffic on the line was suspended as a result of the accident.
+In May 2024 the Sarajevo-Mostar Intercity service derailed outside of Konjic, with passengers needing to take a bus to complete their journey.
+The derailment was later attributed to poor maintenance of the track bed.

 Services

 Trains

 Since 2010 passenger service uses Talgo trains.
 The Sarajevo–Ploče line was closed from 2015 to 2017 for repairs and upgrades.
 Passenger service did not extend into Croatia; the final distance from Čapljina at the border to Ploče, where a rail replacement bus service was in operation.
 Nonetheless, during the summer of 2022, the Talgo service from Sarajevo was extended to the Croatian coastal town of Ploče during the weekends.
-Starting from 1 July 2022. until 11 September 2022. the train runs three times a week, on Fridays, Saturdays and Sundays.
+Starting from 1 July 2022. until 11 September 2022 the train runs three times a week, on Fridays, Saturdays and Sundays.